marcnuri-demo/wasm-wasi-playground/README.md

 ## Container images

+### Java

+See the specific [README.md](./java/README.md) for more details about the container image and how it's built.

 ### JavaScript

 See the specific [README.md](./javascript/README.md) for more details about the container image and how it's built.